» Health and Disability » Dermatology Hair Nails Skin » » Skin Conditions

-Grover's disease is a form of skin disease that may affect people of any age, although it tends to affect women and younger people, as well as older and middle-aged persons, more often than others.
+Synopsis: Grover's disease is a form of skin disease that can affect people of any age, although it tends to affect women and younger people, and older and middle-aged persons, more often than others.

 Grover's disease is also known as, 'Persistent Acantholytic Dermatosis,' and, 'Transient Acantholytic Dermatosis.'
 People with more minor cases of the disease may not experience any itching, or a conspicuous rash.
 The majority of people with Grover's disease who visit a dermatologist experience a great deal of itching in relation to the disease.